mlab817/faqs/src/national-corn-program/what-are-the-challenges-of-the-corn-and-cassava-industries-and-the-strategies-to-address-these.md

 ---
  title: What are the challenges of the corn and cassava industries and the strategies to address these?

-tags: ["challenges","corn","cassava","industries","strategies","address"]

  ---

-### National Corn Program
+## National Corn Program

-## What are the challenges of the corn and cassava industries and the strategies to address these?
+# What are the challenges of the corn and cassava industries and the strategies to address these?

  - Low productivity - provision of seeds and planting materials, and fertilizers; strengthen breeding program;  and development of production and postharvest technologies;